GEM-benchmark/NL-Augmenter/transformations/decontextualize_sentence/README.md

 Similarly, This technique generates certain examples by removing these entities from a sentence, and one can expect to observe the same label for the sentence.

 ## What tasks does it intend to benefit?
+This perturbation would largely benefit textual entailment task where given a sentence pair:
+- S1:`Two women are wandering along the shore drinking iced tea.`
+- S2:`Two women are sitting on a blanket near some rocks talking about politics.`
+- label: `Contradiction`

+This transformation is applied to hypothesis and removes all the contextual information.
+That is the transformed sentence won't be a paraphrase instead implied.
+Transformation leads to:
+- S1:`Two women are wandering along the shore drinking iced tea.`
+- S2:`Two women are sitting on a blanket near some rocks talking about politics.`
+- label: `Contradiction`

-This perturbation would benefit all tasks which have a sentence/paragraph/document as input like text classification, text generation, etc.
+Further, this perturbation can benefit other tasks which have a sentence/paragraph/document as input like text classification, text generation, etc.
 This perturbation keeps the sentence structure intact and conveys the general meaning of the sentence.